PrototypeML/PrototypeML/docs/projects.md

 ## Project creation

 To create a new project, click the "New Project" button on the [projects repository page](#projects-repository-page).
-You need to specify a name for the project, a description, and a tag (category).
+You need to specify a name for the project, a description, and one or more tags (categories).
 These will help other people find your work.
 Click "Submit" to finish creating the project.

 After the project has been created, PrototypeML displays the project page for your new project.
 Running across the top are the name of your project; the version number (set to "Dev" initially, but you can [create a